auroranockert/artemis-sandbox/README.markdown

 is used to sandbox fetching, extraction, building and installing packages so none of the packages write outside of their domain.

-It's an extended clone of the MacRuby APIs.
+It's an extended clone of the MacRuby APIs, credits for all the good parts of the code to them, feel free to blame me for the bad parts.

 Use
 -------------------------------------------------------------------------------